m-d-nabeel/ytdl-next/DOCUMENTATION.md

 1. The server detects the disconnection through context cancellation
 2. The download process is killed
 3. Resources are cleaned up
+4. Worker becomes available for new download requests

+## Proxy Management

+### Configuration

+Proxy settings are managed through a JSON configuration file:

+1. Default configuration is generated on first run
+2. Users can modify the configuration manually
+3. Configuration is hot-reloadable without server restart

+### Proxy Rotation

+The system can automatically rotate between available proxies:

+1. When a download fails, the system tries the next available proxy
+2. If all proxies fail, the system attempts a direct connection
+3. Proxy status is reported through an API endpoint

+### Health Monitoring

+The proxy health monitoring system:

+1. Periodically checks proxy connectivity
+2. Updates proxy status in the configuration
+3. Provides status information via API
+4. Logs proxy-related events for debugging

 ## Troubleshooting